5 Things about Mordecai We Can All Relate To

 That was never more obvious than with his encounters with Haman, the king’s promoted second-in-command.
-His promotion meant many in the kingdom were forced to bow down to him by order of the king, but Mordecai didn’t follow this order (Esther 3:2-3).
+His promotion meant many in the kingdom were forced to bow down to him by order of the king, but Mordecai didn’t follow this order - "And all the king's servants who were within the king's gate bowed and paid homage to Haman, for so the king had commanded concerning him.
+But Mordecai would not bow or pay homage."
+(Esther 3:2-3).
 Haman was told of this transgression and from then forward, he viewed Mordecai with contempt and felt only satisfied in knowing that he might seek his revenge against Mordecai with the plan to kill the Jews (Esther 3:5-6).

 Even though there was the strong possibility of death by Haman, Mordecai didn’t back down from standing up for his beliefs, especially his belief that Haman was not a man worthy of being bowed to.
 This intensified more when Mordecai learned of Haman’s plot and stayed in sackcloth and ashes in mourning.
 These actions prove that Mordecai believed that being true to his beliefs were more important than following in line with kingdom leadership and then being disappointed in himself afterward.